 - Application review: June – July 2023.

 - Earliest award date: August – September 2023.

 - Projects in a no-cost extension period are not eligible to apply.

 - Awards that received COVID-related administrative supplements are not eligible to apply.

 - Awards with more than 25% unspent funds in the parent award are not eligible to apply.

 - PIs with more research awards than the parent award are not eligible to apply.

 - Applications should include a letter signed by the Institutional Business Official certifying the PI’s eligibility for the supplement award and a description of institutional support.

-- Applicants are strongly encouraged to justify the need for supplemental support in view of the progress of the parent award and the successful completion of the research project.
+- Applicants are strongly encouraged to provide a strong justification and detailed rationale for the need for supplemental support and the impact of the critical event on the progress of the parent award and the successful completion of the research project.